Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/processing/process/_index.md

 Apps created in Altinn Studio uses [BPMN 2.0 standard](https://www.omg.org/spec/BPMN/2.0/) to describe the business process and the app will have functionality to support different types of tasks in the process.

 The process is defined by the application developer in Altinn Studio.
-When a new app is created it a [basic process]() is created.
+When a new app is created it a [basic process](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Apps/AppTemplates/AspNet/App/config/process/process.bpmn) is created.

 ## Supported Tasks
-Altinn Studio / Altinn Apps / Altinn Platform will support different processes with different types of task as part of the process
+Applications will support different processes with different types of task as part of the process.
+The current types of tasks is implemented and planned to be implemented.
+This list is not final.

 ### Data
 This is the task where the user or system create and updates data for one more datamodelles defined for the App.